manikandan-ravikiran/manikandan-ravikiran.github.io/_pages/cv.md

 Publications
 ======

+* <b> Manikandan Ravikiran </b>, Siddarth Vohra, Yuichi Nonaka, Sharath Kumar, Shibashish Sen, Nestor Mariyasagayam, Kingshuk Banerjee <a href="" style="text-decoration: none;"> You Reap What You Sow: Revisitng Intra-Class Variations and Seed Selection in the Context of Temporal Ensembling</a>.
+In Proceedings of the 2nd International Conference on Frontiers in Computing and Systems (COMSYS-2021).

 * <b> Manikandan Ravikiran </b>, Subbiah Annamalai <a href="https://www.aclweb.org/anthology/2021.dravidianlangtech-1.2.pdf" style="text-decoration: none;"> DOSA: Dravidian Code-Mixed Offensive Span Identification Dataset </a>.
 In Proceedings of the The First Workshop on Speech and Language Technologies for Dravidian Languages, EACL (2021)

 * <b> Manikandan Ravikiran </b>, Yuichi Nonaka, Nestor Mariyasagayam. <a href="https://ieeexplore.ieee.org/document/9378112/" style="text-decoration: none;"> A Sensitivity Analysis of DeepSORT for Low Frame Rate Video </a>.
 Special Session on Machine Learning for Big Data, IEEE International Conference on Big Data (2020).